 The History & Accuracy of Field Sobriety Tests

-(NHTSA) assigned the Southern California Research Institute (SCRI) with a BAC of .10% or greater.
+The NHTSA gave an assignment to the Southern California Research Institute a BAC of .10% or greater.

-Once the subjects have been assessed, the institute recommended that the walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus be used to test for impairment.
-However, there was a 47 percent error rate The NHTSA decided that the institute conduct these tests again in 1981
+Once the subjects have been scrutinized, the institute suggested that the walk-and-turn, the one-leg stand, and the horizontal gaze nystagmus are reliable enough to evaluate intoxication.
+However, there was a 47 percent The NHTSA decided that the institute conduct these tests again in 1981